jkrotoszynska/jkrotoszynska/README.md

 :mortar_board: I' m currently a student of Computer Science and Econometrics
 :woman_technologist: Intern at Broadridge
-:crossed_swords: At this moment I'm lerning Python and English language
+:crossed_swords: At this moment I'm learning Python and English language

 ***
 <p align="center">